adsforce/docs/docs/en/media-source-configurations/chartboost/README.md

 #### Click-Through Performance Analytics

-* Configurable click performance analytics lookback window allows you to customize the performance analytics period from **click to app install**;
+* Configurable click performance analytics lookback window allows you to customize the performance analytics period from **click to App install**;

 * Customizable settings 1~23 hours or 1~30 days;